 Managing Your Database Using phpMyAdmin

-phpMyAdmin is a tool written in PHP to handle the administration of MySQL over the web.
+The phpMyAdmin is a tool written in PHP to handle the administration of MySQL over the web.
 Databases must be created in cPanel or Plesk, but phpMyAdmin can drop databases, create/drop/alter tables, delete/edit/add fields, execute any SQL statement, manage keys on fields, and export data into various formats.

-Login to cPanel and click the phpMyAdmin icon in the Databases section.
+- Click the phpMyAdmin icon in the Databases section.

 See the directions on how to access Webadmin.
 The Webadmin icon takes you to phpMyAdmin for MySQL databases.